texastribune/styleguides/newtribunestyle.md

 <p class="font-xs">Paragraph example</p>

-#### Social Icons
+#### Icons

-For social icons, we'll likely use Font Awesome, which is what we currently use.
+For icons, we'll likely use Font Awesome, which is what we currently use.

 We'll follow the PRO method outlined on [this page](http://fortawesome.github.io/Font-Awesome/get-started/) in the Font Awesome documentation.
 We'll include the font-awesome directory inside the Sass for the Tribune project.
-Only icons currently used in the project will be precompiled; comment out any unused icons so they aren't included in the CSS, and then uncomment as new fonts are needed.
+Only icons currently used in the project will be precompiled; comment out any unused icons so they aren't included in the CSS, and then uncomment icons as they're included in the project.

 Grid
 ----